spark3dp/print-simulator/README.md

 Commands can be sent to the printer simulator using the Command Send API.
 While general printer commands such as calibrate, firmware_upgrade and logs, return dummy data, "pause", "cancel" and "resume" commands have an actual impact on the (virtually) running print job.

 Commands with a job scope (pause/resume/cancel) require a job_id as a parameter.
-See the Spark Print API's Printer Management documentation for more information:
+See the Spark Print API's <a href="https://spark.autodesk.com/developers/reference/print?deeplink=%2Freference%2Fprinter-management" target="_blank">Printer Management section</a>) for more information:

 ```
 POST /api/v1/print/printers/58/command HTTP/1.1